-The Bwindi impenetrable National Park has a rich biodiversity and boasts more species than the any other park in Africa.
-These include world’s largest concentration of mountain gorillas (over a half of the world’s population), 400 species of plants, 120 mammals, including several primate species such as baboons and chimpanzees, as well as elephants and antelopes and 350 species of birds hosted in this forest, including 23 Albertine Rift endemics.
+The Bwindi Impenetrable National Park has rich biodiversity and boasts more species than any other park in Africa.
+These include world’s largest concentration of mountain gorillas (over half of the world’s population), 400 species of plants, 120 mammals, including several primate species such as baboons and chimpanzees, as well as elephants and antelopes and 350 species of birds hosted in this forest, including 23 Albertine Rift endemics.
 Bwindi covers an area of 321km2 and was gazetted as a National Park in 1991 and declared a UNESCO Natural World Heritage Site in 1994.
-Gorilla trekking is most popular attraction as the park inhabits about 440 mountains, which is half of the world's last remaining popularion according to gorillas census 2011.
+Gorilla trekking is the most popular attraction as the park inhabits about 440 mountains, which is half of the world’s last remaining population according to the gorilla’s census 2011.

 Tombs of Buganda Kings at Kasubi